gitopsmanager/k8s-restore-cluster/README.md

 1. **Restore cluster** configuration (copy or reuse existing directory).
 2. **Commit and merge** restored configuration changes via Auto-Commit-Squash-Merge.
 3. **Generate a deployment matrix** dynamically from `create.json` files.
-4. **Deploy ArgoCD applications** for each namespace/app in parallel using the ArgoCD Manage Applications action.
+4. **Deploy ArgoCD applications** for each namespace/app in parallel using the ArgoCD-Manage-Applications action.
 5. **Aggregate results** from all parallel jobs into a unified summary report.

 ---